-To receive more information on the Chancellor’s Society for Leadership Annual Giving, please contact
+To receive more information on the Chancellor’s Society, please contact

 Director of Annual Giving

 The Texas Woman’s University’s Redbud Society honors the most loyal alumni, friends and donors who have supported TWU for three or more consecutive years of recent annual giving.
 Redbud Society members, through their dedication, assist Texas Woman’s University to thrive and aspire to new levels of academic and operational excellence with their annual donations.
 Just as the vibrant buds of the redbud trees make their annual appearance on campus, the Redbud Society honors our most loyal supporters whose dedication is seen and appreciated year after year.